nourhanb/nourhanb.github.io/_pages/teaching.md

 #### **EECE 570: Fundamentals of Visual Computing**
 *📍University of British Columbia, Canada*

-*Ever wondered how computers "see"?* This course unravels the computational and mathematical magic behind image processing and analysis!
+*Ever wondered how deep networks "see"?* This course unravels the computational and mathematical magic behind image processing and analysis!
 We explore everything from **image perception and capture** to **feature extraction and practical recognition systems**.
 Perfect for those excited about visual data and real-world applications!

 ---